A-Z Of Breastfeeding

 You’ll want to empty the one breast before moving on to the other one.
 The last of your mature milk, known as hindmilk, is rich in calories and fats.
 And you don’t want to deprive your little one of this milk.

 Let your baby decide when he’s had enough.
 Lift and wind (burp) him before placing your baby on to the other breast.
-It’s unlikely that your baby will drain this boob, so be sure to start the next feed on this breast.
+It’s unlikely that your baby will drain this breast, so be sure to start the next feed on this breast.

-Many babies fall asleep on the breast.
+Many babies eventually fall asleep on the breast.
 This is entirely normal, but do make sure that you wind your little one.
 Trapped wind can cause terrible cramps and make your baby miserable.

 Is your baby getting enough food?

-You can find a paediatrician here alternatively call us on (+264) 64 218 911 or email hello@welwitschiahospital.com.
+You can find a paediatrician here alternatively call us on (+264) 64 218 900 or email hello@welwitschiahospital.com.

 Breastfeeding tips